ojarsbuddy/bbo/club_onboarding.md

 @@@ vportal view include list? @@@ that would reveal the multiple ids of players

 right click on robot and pick sub select

+## 2020.06.22

+@@@ we had a power surge at the country club. vportal view running tournament? @@@

+cmarbach (Automated): S isn't from St andrews.
+Opened 2 H with 0 points and then 1 club with 11 (table 6)

+autoscheduler fires off 7am Wednesday morning

+first day of project fresh start has caused a lot of pain -- had to do it

+longest day a huge success -- raised about half a million of alzheimer's

+bots good for short term substitutions

+guests have to be re-added

+talk to Rick Beye about Howell details

+## 2020.06.29

+No more tournaments for two months

+Teaching on line

+free ACBL numbers

+red zone hands common game

+lost development resources at BBO

+### Phile noted

+auto scheduler is in vportal  -- but check/modify the game every time below completed tournaments

+sylvana July 1st -- teaching demo  I will have to check the time

+when f2f resumes -- will we still do virtual as well?
+What will St. Andrews virtual schedule be when face to face bridge resumes? what do the members want?  the members do not know what they want

+market to newer players -- now can be the time

+we can have more than 5% guests -- it is like speed limits, you can go a little over don't be a pig about it

+short list of things the members did not want when bridge clubs introduced them bid boxes computer hands dealing machines web movements remote scoring thecommongame